litec-lectures/litec-workspace/setup/01_GitSetup.md

 For in-depth information on git and github visit the public repository [HASP's git-intro](https://github.com/litec-hasp/git-intro) - a bit dated, but still ok.

-A german short explantion: an absolutely [*MINI* cheat sheet](./../cheat-sheets/Git-MiniCheatSheet[ger].md) - this is just for short reminders on what to do on your daily routine.
+A short explantion in german: an absolutely [*MINI* cheat sheet](./../cheat-sheets/Git-MiniCheatSheet[ger].md) - this is just for short reminders on what to do on your daily routine.

 ---